“The Power Of Faith” Or The Goodness Of God?

 Feeling Like I Was In Faith When I Wasn’t

-On the other hand, there have been times when I felt like I was walking in faith and I wasn’t.
-The Holy Spirit has helped me to recognize what was wrong in these situations.
+On the other hand, there have been times when I thought I was walking in faith and I wasn’t.
+The Holy Spirit has helped me recognize what was wrong in these situations.

 I remember laying hands on so many knees that were healed, one after another.
-I began to think “If it’s a knee, it’s a done deal”.
-Then all of the sudden, it stopped working!
+I began to think “If it’s a knee, it’s a done deal.”
+Then all of a sudden, it stopped working!
 Why wasn’t the knee healed?

 I began to put my faith in past experiences.
-“I’ve seen so many knees healed before, that of course it’s going to happen this time”.
-And so I started to look with natural eyes, instead of seeing with spiritual eyes.
+“I’ve seen so many knees healed before, that of course it’s going to happen this time.”
+I started to look at visible things with natural eyes, instead of seeing the invisible with spiritual eyes.
 I was putting my faith in a past experience, not putting my trust in God.
 I got my eyes off of the Lord.

-Is it possible to rely on “my faith”, and thus turn from relying on the Lord as we behold his glory?
-Could it be that sometimes we turn from the faith in God which Jesus spoke about, by getting our eyes on “my faith”.
+Is it possible to rely on “my faith,” and thus turn from relying on the Lord as we behold his glory?
+Could it be that sometimes we turn away from the faith in God which Jesus spoke about, by getting our eyes on “our faith?”
 I think so.
 When we do so we are really doubting, because doubt is misplaced faith.
+Faith in our own faith is really doubt!
+No matter how many miracles we have seen before, we are helpless in this moment without the Holy Spirit.
+Our trust must be in him, and not in the experiences of the past!

-To have real faith in God is to behold his glory so that the revelation of his goodness becomes more real than anything else that we face.
-When you have that kind of faith you don’t feel the heaviness of a bad report because you are so full of joy in His presence.
-You laugh because anything that comes at you seems so small compared to Jesus.
-Nothing that the devil does or tries to do can have your attention.
+Many Christians deceive themselves by confusing assenting to doctrine about God with knowing God.
+Real faith in God goes beyond doctrine to the heart level.
+It is unmoveable.
+It beholds God’s glory so the revelation of his goodness becomes more real than whatever else we face.
+When you have that kind of faith, you don’t feel the heaviness of a bad report because you are so full of joy in his presence.
+You laugh because anything you face seems so small compared to Jesus.
+Nothing the devil does or tries to do can have your attention.
 You are looking into heaven and beholding the glory of God.
-The peace, the love, and the joy that are in the presence of the Lord are more real than anything else!
+The peace, the love, and the joy in God’s presence are more real than anything else!

 “The power of faith” without God will fail.
-Having the “power of faith” is unbelief from a scriptural standpoint, because we are in unbelief when anything becomes bigger in our perception than the presence of the Lord.
+Having a misplaced “power of faith” is unbelief towards God.
 It’s humanistic and self-centered.
-Those people who responded to my testimonies by talking about “the power of faith” are still in unbelief, because they don’t see Jesus yet.
-Their belief in the power of faith will never produce the results that faith in God does until they turn from darkness to light, seeing the goodness and nature of Christ which was revealed in those testimonies.
+We are in unbelief when anything else becomes bigger in our perception than the presence of the Lord.
+The people who responded to my testimonies by talking about “the power of faith” are still in unbelief, because they don’t see Jesus yet.
+Their belief in the power of faith will never produce the results that faith in God does!
+They must turn from darkness to light to see the God’s goodness and nature revealed in those testimonies.
+The main point is Jesus, not faith!

-But if you have faith in God, you will speak to the mountain, it will be cast into the sea, and nothing will be impossible for you!
+If you have faith in God, you will speak to the mountain, it will be cast into the sea, and nothing will be impossible for you!
 (Mark 11:22-24) Faith in God comes from the knowledge of the Lord, and we are growing in the knowledge of the Lord (Colossians 1:10) as we are strengthened in our innermost beings by the power of the Holy Spirit (Ephesians 3:16) and the eyes of our hearts are opened (Ephesians 1:17-19) to see Him as He is.
+Behold God’s glory in the face of Jesus, and put your faith in God!

 However, I would love for them to take hold of that faith in God personally and have a revelation of Jesus and of God’s nature, instead of missing the point and being convinced that “mind over matter” works, or something like that.